askoufis/clean-code-presentation/slides.md

 </v-clicks>

 <!--
-First and foremost, writing clean code should be done with the reader in mind.
-You're writing code not only for your future self, but for both existing and future team members, some of whom you may never meet.
-The overall goal of writing clean code is to improve the readability, understanding and maintainability of software.

-Clean code also isn't just a one time thing.
-It's a continuous practice that -->
+- Code should be written with the reader in mind
+- You are a future reader, but so are other team members, some of whom you may never meet
+- If deleloping OSS, anyone can read that code
+- Improve readability, undertanding, maintainability
+- Continuous process for all code you write
+- Even code you've already written is worth re-evaluating when making changes
+- Clean once doesn't mean clean forever
+- As mentioned in the last slide, code trends and best practices change over time, your code should adapt to these changes
+- What clean code is also depends on where you're writing it
+- If you have performance constraints, then that may make you write code differently than you otherwise would -->

 ---